iffy/norm/README.md

 ```

-Patches are lists of SQL by default, but you may also provide a python function
-to do more complicated patching techniques.
+Patches (the second argument to ``Patcher.add``) are lists of SQL by default, but you may also provide a python function to do more complicated patching techniques.

 ### Partial migration ###